emacs-mirror/emacs/mps/manual/source/glossary/e.rst

     entry table (1)

-        An entry table is a table of :term:`references <reference>` into a set of :term:`objects <object>` used to indirect references from the outside.
+        An entry table is a table of :term:`references` into a set of :term:`objects` used to indirect references from the outside.

         The Lieberman-Hewitt :term:`collector (1)` represented
-        references from older :term:`generations <generation>` to
-        younger ones by indirect pointers through an entry table in the younger generation that contained the actual :term:`address` of the young object.
-This is fairly expensive without special hardware; other :term:`generational
+        references from older :term:`generations` to younger ones by indirect pointers through an entry table in the younger generation that contained the actual :term:`address` of the young object.
+This is fairly expensive without special hardware; other :term:`generational <generational garbage
-        <generational garbage collection>` collectors generally use
+        collection>` collectors generally use :term:`remembered sets`.
-        :term:`remembered sets <remembered set>`.

         .. seealso:: :term:`generational garbage collection`, :term:`exit table`.